peterander/sublime-snippets/README.md

 How to use
 ----------

-Type into your working file the name/trigger identified in the `<tabTrigger>` element of your snippet code.
-When auto-complete option appears, press enter and elaborate or edit as needed.
+First, save a file named and formatted as above into the appropriate Sublime Text directory (for example, "Sublime Text 2\Packages\User\").
+Next, type into any working file the name/trigger identified in the `<tabTrigger>` element of your snippet code.
+As long as the file format you are editing corresponds with the one nindicated in the `<scope>` element of your snippet markup, an auto-complete option will appear.
+Press enter to choose the auto-complete option, then elaborate or edit as desired.